• Courses

 How to track file downloads with Google Tag Manager

-This is an alternative to a built-in file download tracking of GA4.
+This is an alternative to a built-in file download tracking within GA4.
 It’s more flexible but requires more knowledge and configuration.

 In this chapter, I presume that you already know at least the basics of Google Tag Manager and have already installed it on your website.
 If not, read this tutorial.